lnflash/flash-docs/src/routes/pages/fa/guides /astral.md

 ---
 title: Get started with Astral
-description: A step-by-step guide to getting started with Nostr with the Astral web client.
+description: A step-by-step guide to getting started with Flash with the Astral web client.
 ---

 ## Step 1 – Install Alby